Towards a fluid-dynamic description of an entire heavy-ion collision: from the colliding nuclei to the quark-gluon plasma phase: Conclusions and outlook

 \section{Conclusions and outlook}

-We have investigated here the possibility of describing an entire high-energy nuclear collision, starting from an initial state before the collision, in terms of relativistic fluid dynamics.
+We have investigated here the possibility of describing the soft part of an entire high-energy nuclear collision, starting from an initial state before the collision, in terms of relativistic fluid dynamics.
 In particular, we have argued that the incoming nuclei in the vacuum that surrounds them can be seen, to a reasonable approximation, as droplets of cold nuclear matter at the first-order nuclear liquid-gas transition.
 To better understand the actual collision dynamics itself we have employed first a simple model where the energy-momentum tensor and baryon number currents of the two freely propagating nuclei are linearly superposed.
-This corresponds to vanishing interaction and can be motivated by the formal limit of asymptotically high collision energy within asymptotically free QCD.
+This corresponds to a hypothetical limit with vanishing cross sections.
 The combined currents were then decomposed, using Landau frame matching, to determine energy and baryon number densities, the fluid velocity, shear stress, bulk viscous pressure, and diffusion current fields as functions of space and time.
+Besidews the longitudinal reflection symmetry $z \to -z$, this model also shows a time reflection symmetry, $t \to -t$, where time is measured relative to the point of full overlap, characterizing the full transparent limit.
 Within this model, one finds very sharp features for the fluid fields as a function of longitudinal coordinates and time, suggesting that shock-like phenomena are to be expected.

 As a preparatory step to discuss fluid evolution equations, we have discussed properties of the thermodynamic equation of state and interpolation between different analytically or numerically known expressions.
 Important for our purpose is a realistic description both in the vicinity of the nuclear liquid-gas phase transition and at high temperature and small baryon chemical potential, as well as a reasonably accurate description for the region in between.
 At large temperatures and small baryon chemical potential, we are using numerical results from lattice QCD simulations employing a Taylor expansion around vanishing chemical potential.
 For smaller temperatures, as well as for larger values of the baryon chemical potential, we are employing a hadron resonance gas approximation.
 Finally, in the vicinity of the nuclear liquid-gas transition we are using a phenomenological nucleon-meson model which we solve in mean-field approximation.
 All these models have been combined in terms of interpolations.